 This is an alternative for some students who may feel that they are not able or willing to undertake the 16,000 word dissertation that is the requirement for obtaining a Masters degree.
 The Postgraduate Diploma in Social Work is also approved by the HCPC.
 This means that students with such a qualification are able to apply for registration with the HCPC as social workers in exactly the same way as those with a Masters degree.

 Social work is a regulated profession and qualified social workers are registered with the HCPC.
-As a social work student you will be expected to adhere to the standards set out in the HCPC codes of practice.
-Completion of the degree/MA/Dip in Social Work makes you eligible to apply for registration.
+As a social work student you will be expected to adhere to the standards set out in the HCPC Standards of conduct, performance and ethics.
+Completion of the MA in Social Work makes you eligible to apply for registration.
 As well as regulating individual social workers and students, the HCPC also regulate social work courses.
 For more information visit the HCPC website.
 For more information visit the HCPC website.

 Please take a moment to read the advice from Accommodation Services on choosing accommodation on campus.

-The NHS Business Services Authority (NHSBSA) administers two types of bursaries for students studying social work.
-They are the social work bursary and the postgraduate bursary.
-Eligible students will receive the appropriate bursaries depending on their course.
-For full details on eligibility criteria, the financial value of the bursaries and availability of application packs, students should visit NHS Social Work Bursaries or email their enquiry.
+*For full details on eligibility criteria, the financial value of the bursaries and availability of application packs, you can visit the NHS Social Work Bursaries website.
 Alternatively, call the Bursaries team on 0300 330 1342 or 0191 279 0569.